-If your classes overlap but you and your instructors believe that you can complete both classes in spite of the conflict, you should contact the Office of the Registrar for assistance.
+If your classes overlap but you and your instructors believe that you can complete both classes in spite of the conflict, you should call the Office of the Registrar at 459-4412 for assistance.

 Retaining Enrollments

 To retain a seat in your classes or remain on the waitlist for a class, you must attend the first class meeting.
 Instructors may administratively drop anyone from the roster or waitlist who does not attend.